 I’ve changed my doc platforms numerous times, and rarely does anyone seem to care or notice.
 As long as it looks decent, most project managers and users will focus on the content much more than the design or platform.
 In some ways, the design should be invisible and unobtrusive, not foregrounding the focus on the content.
 The user shouldn’t be distracted by the tooling.

-For the most part, users and reviewers won’t even notice all the effort behind the tools.
-Even when you’ve managed to single source content, loop through a custom collection, incorporate language switchers to jump from platform to platform, etc., the feedback you’ll get is “There’s a typo here.”
+Also, users and reviewers won’t even notice all the effort behind the tools.
+Even when you’ve managed to single source content, loop through a custom collection to generate out a special display, incorporate language switchers to jump from platform to platform, etc., the feedback you’ll get is “There’s a typo here.”

 Get new posts delivered straight to your inbox.